Statcast

-Statcast is a high-speed, high-accuracy, automated tool developed to analyze player movements and athletic abilities in Major League Baseball (MLB).
+Statcast is an automated tool developed to analyze player movements and athletic abilities in Major League Baseball (MLB).

-Statcast was introduced to all thirty MLB stadiums in 2015, a year now considered the beginning of the Statcast era especially by media outlets that extensively cover baseball.
+Statcast was introduced to all thirty MLB stadiums in 2015.
 The Statcast brand is also licensed to ESPN, which uses it to brand alternate statistical simulcasts of the network's games on ESPN2 and ESPN+.

 Usage

 Each MLB organization now has an analytics team, using Statcast data to gain a competitive advantage.
 Clubs are unwilling to disclose exactly how they are using the data, engaging in an "arms race" of data analysis.
+This "arms race" of new data that is becoming available from Statcast is a rapidly growing field within Major League Baseball teams and can be identified as the "analytics" group.
+This is just another way teams are attempting to gain a competitive edge amongst each other.

 Player accounts suggest Statcast data has replaced traditional metrics.
 For example, on the first day of spring training, Tampa Bay Rays hitters are told they will be measured by batted-ball exit velocity, not batting average.
 Also, Kris Bryant credits his improved performance in 2016 with changes he made in the off-season to adjust the launch angle of his hits.

 Statcast data can be used to prevent injuries by tracking physical performance metrics through the course of the season.
 Data can also be extended to team performance metrics.
 For example, analysts can chart a defensive team's ability to throw runners out at home from various points on the field, accounting for relay throw efficiency and speed.
 A third base coach armed with this information should have a heightened degree of situational awareness, which ultimately affects their decision to hold a runner at third or send them home.
 This should reduce the number of runners needlessly cut down at home; but one must also take into account the fact that this information may lead to overly cautious decisions during situations when the reward outweighs the risks.

 MLBAM also has a team of analysts that peruse the data and figure out what it means.
 This provides an additional resource for teams, resulting in queries from front office executives and even players.

 Broadcasters use Statcast to showcase player talents.
 The Statistics page on MLB.com now lists Statcast superlatives alongside the traditional hitting, pitching, and fielding metrics.